-Mediation involves you and your former partner sitting around a table, or being on a shared screen, to discuss matters with the help of a professional neutral trained mediator to guide you towards solutions for you and your family.
-Mediation can take place with you being in separate rooms, or without sharing a screen, if preferred.
+Family Mediation involves you and your former partner sitting around a table, or on a shared screen, or in some cases different rooms, to discuss matters with the help of a professional, unbiased, trained mediator to guide you towards solutions for you and your family.

 Mediation goes at your pace on dates and at times convenient for you both.

 It is a flexible and bespoke process tailored to meet the needs of you and your family.
 We sometimes work with a family consultant and a financial consultant in the mediation process to help provide you with all of the support and information you need to make informed decisions.

 You both make the decisions and choose your outcomes.
 The mediator guides you and provides legal information as needed.
 You can take legal advice if you have a solicitor alongside the mediation process.

 - It is usually much less expensive than court proceedings

 - It enables you to resolve issues quickly